 - Resource information collection needs

-See Climate vulnerability section above for information about the threats posed to the American white pelican by climate change.
+See Climate vulnerability section for information about the threats posed by climate change to this species.